 For those of you who are involved in primary ELT publishing, I would be very interested in hearing about actions you have taken to include children’s identities and make their voices audible in published materials.

 David Valente is the Coordinator of the IATEFL Young Learners and Teenagers Special Interest Group.
-He works as a PhD Research Fellow in English Language and Literature Subject Pedagogy at Nord University, Norway, where he teaches on the five-year master’s degree in Primary Education.
-He has over 20 years’ experience in ELT as a teacher, teacher educator, academic manager, author and editor, and his specialist interests include children’s literature in ELT, primary and secondary teacher education and intercultural citizenship education.
-David’s publications include a recent chapter on syllabus developments in primary ELT for the Routledge Handbook of Teaching English to Young Learners.
-He is an associate editor for the Children’s Literature in English Language Education (CLELE) Journal, a peer-reviewed online journal for those involved in using and researching children’s literature in English learning as a second, additional or foreign language.
-You can contact David here.
+He works as a PhD Research Fellow in English Language and Literature Subject Pedagogy at Nord University, Norway, where he also teaches on the 5-year Masters in Primary Education.
+David has over 20 years’ experience in ELT as a teacher, teacher educator, academic manager, author and editor and his specialist interests include using children’s literature in ELT, primary and secondary teacher education and inclusive classroom practices.
+David’s publications comprise a recent chapter on syllabus developments in primary ELT for The Routledge Handbook of Teaching English to Young Learners.
+He is also Reviews Editor for the Children’s Literature in English Language Education (CLELE) Journal.

 Akbari, R. (2008).
 Transforming lives: Introducing critical pedagogy into ELT classrooms, ELT Journal, 62(3), 276–83.

 Bishop, R. S. (1990).
 Mirrors, windows, and sliding glass doors.
 Perspectives: Choosing and using books for the classroom, 6(3), ix–xi.

 Bland, J. (2018).
 The challenge of literature.
 In Bland, J. (Ed.), Using literature in English language education (pp. 1–22).
 London: Bloomsbury Academic.